-You make it to the Port of Miami on time, but the airline misdirected your luggage to Cleveland.
+You make it to the Port of Melbourne on time, but the airline misdirected your luggage to Darwin.
 Your formal attire -- and all your other clothes and accessories -- will literally miss the boat.
 If your bag is delayed a certain number of hours (policies vary), your policy will reimburse you for "necessary personal effects" such as a new outfit and toiletries to tide you over until your bag is delivered.
 If your bag is lost and never returned, you can claim for the lost piece of luggage as well as what was inside it.
 The amount you'll recoup is capped by the terms in your policy.
 Some policies also include coverage to make sure your bag gets to the next port of call.

 Financial Default by a Travel Provider

-No one wants to think about this but in times of global financial upheaval, we all need to be cognizant of the financial health of our travel suppliers.
+No one wants to think about this but in times of global financial upheaval, we all need to be conscious of the financial health of our travel suppliers.
 Some insurance policies cover financial default of airlines, hotels, cruise lines and tour operators.
 (Note: Many policies offered directly through cruise lines do not include financial default coverage.
 Check each policy carefully before purchasing.)

 Involuntary Job Loss

-Two months before embarkation, your friend loses his job and can no longer afford to go on vacation.
+Two months before embarkation, your friend loses his job and can no longer afford to go on holiday.
 Without insurance, you may be left holding the bag to either pay an additional single supplement to continue with your plans, or to cancel and get hit with the full force of the cruise line's cancellation policy.
 (Note: Not all policies offer job-loss coverage, and not all policies cover both you and your travel companions; check the terms of your policy, and ask the insurer if it's available as part of a package or add-on service.)

 War or Terrorism

-Incidents related to terrorism and labor strikes may be included in insurance policies.
+Incidents related to terrorism and labour strikes may be included in insurance policies.
 However, like so many other aspects of insurance, there are caveats.
 It's always advisable to carefully check your policy's description of coverage to determine how these events are covered.
 For example, sometimes a policy will cover a traveler if an act of terrorism occurs in his/her hometown or trip destination within a certain number of days of embarkation -- as few as seven or as far out as 30 days.
 However, if you're just nervous about terrorism and want to cancel a trip to a destination that has not experienced a recent attack, travel insurance will not cover you -- unless you purchase more expensive "Cancel for Any Reason" coverage.

 Does Everyone in the Group Need Insurance?

 Yes ... and no. It's not strictly necessary for everyone in your group to purchase a policy, but you'll receive more comprehensive protection if you do.
 The first thing to know is that your insurance policy only protects you; if you want the rest of your family or travel companions to have the same protection, then they must be added to your policy (or take out their own).
-The one exception is that some policies cover children under 17 traveling with an insured guardian at no additional charge.
+The one exception is that some policies cover children travelling with an insured guardian at no additional charge.
 Check the policy's fine print.

 But it gets trickier.
 Say it's Jim's father, not Jim, who gets sick, forcing Jim to cancel his cruise.
 In this case, Sue is also out of luck, despite her insurance policy.
 That's because her policy protects her if something happens to her travel companion and he's forced to cancel -- but not if he cancels because something happened to a member of his family.
-However, if they both had travel insurance, Jim could be reimbursed for canceling his cruise because his father's illness is covered, and Sue would also be reimbursed because her travel companion canceled for a covered reason.
+However, if they both had travel insurance, Jim could be reimbursed for cancelling his cruise because his father's illness is covered, and Sue would also be reimbursed because her travel companion cancelled for a covered reason.